 Eon Aerospace was founded by South African billionaire and tech entrepreneur, Priven Reddy.
 In August 2021 he announced the launch of his own aerospace startup – L.E.A.P., short for Leading Edge Aviation Propulsion (not to be confused with the LEAP, a successful turbofan engine by CFM international).

-Since then L.E.A.P. has been quietly renamed Eon, but has retained its ambitious plans.
+Since then L.E.A.P. has been quietly renamed Eon but has retained its ambitious plans.
 The first product from the company – the nxt-1 – is supposed to use quiet sonic boom technology, have the speed of Mach 1.9, and fly at an altitude of 60,000 feet (18,000 meters).

 The company also promises to operate with net-zero carbon emissions, develop a bladeless engine for the improved version of the jet, and conduct the first service by 2029.
 The aircraft will have between 65 and 88 seats, which would make it viable for airlines.
 Nevertheless, just as with any aircraft, it can have a bizjet variant.
 If built, it most likely will.
-It also promises to feature the same low-boom technology from the X-59 QueSST demonstrator, which would mean that the nxt-01 could fly above land without shattering windows and eardrums with its sonic boom.

 Eon’s promises are attractive.
-Yet, the company does not have any experience in aerospace manufacturing, and has not demonstrated any achievements besides a host of beautiful 3D renders of its upcoming product.
+Yet, the company does not have any experience in aerospace manufacturing and has not demonstrated any achievements besides a host of beautiful 3D renders of its upcoming product.
 Can it fulfill its promises?
 Let’s hope so.

 8. Unnamed Russian supersonic jet

 Russia had countless projects to build small supersonic commercial aircraft throughout the years.
-It all started with the proposal to convert the MiG-25 supersonic interceptor for passenger service in the early 1960s, and never stopped.
+It all started with the proposal to convert the MiG-25 supersonic interceptor for passenger service in the early 1960s and never stopped.

 There was the Tupolev Tu-144, and several initiatives in the 1990s, and several more in the 2000s.
 But the real kick-start was given in 2018 when Russian President Vladimir Putin floated the idea of adapting the Tu-160 strategic bomber for passenger service.
 As bizarre as that idea was, it prompted Russia’s United Aircraft Corporation (UAC) to react and produce some viable concepts for a small supersonic jet.

 The latest news is that drone company Kronshtadt is going to manufacture an unmanned technology demonstrator for the project, but neither deadlines nor specifications are clear.
-It is only known that several variants are being studied – among them an eight-seat business jet and a 30-seat airliner, both capable of flying at Mach 1.8, having the range of up to 8,000 kilometers, and featuring an indigenous version of the low-boom design.
+It is only known that several variants are being studied – among them an eight-seat business jet and a 30-seat airliner, both capable of flying at Mach 1.8, having a range of up to 8,000 kilometers, and featuring an indigenous version of the low-boom design.

 While it has been announced that the United Arab Emirates (UAE) is interested in collaborating with Russia on the project, its future is unclear.
 In April 2021, the head of state conglomerate Rostec called the project “economically unfeasible”.
 Rostec actually owns UAC, so, if the parent company does not see much point in pursuing the project, it might follow the fate of dozens of previous supersonic transports proposed in Russia.